maxpat78/ImagePyX/README.md

 - export one or all images to an old/new WIM
 - list and test image contents

-On Windows, it can handle short names, security permissions and use native RTL codec (8 only); but it lacks ADS and hard/soft links.
+On Windows, it can use the native RTL Xpress codec (8 only) and provides complete handling of:
+ - short names
+ - security permissions
+ - alternate data streams
+ - hard links
+ - directory junctions
+ - symbolic links [2]

 Useful links about WIM Images:
 	http://en.wikipedia.org/wiki/Windows_Imaging_Format